 - The dates of service and description of services on your EOB and billing statements should be the same.
 They should match other records you may have of the visit.
 If they don’t, contact your doctor’s office first.

 - If you have questions about why your insurance company did not cover something or about the amount you have to pay, contact your insurance company.

 - If more than 60 days have passed and your insurance company still hasn’t paid your doctor, contact your insurance company.

-Finally, you should keep your EOBs and statements organized (for example, filed by date) so that you can access them easily should questions arise.
+Finally, you should keep your EOBs and statements organized (for example, filed by date).
+This way you can access them easily should questions arise.

 On Jan.
 13, 2018, Mary Jones took her daughter Ann to see James Ellis, MD, at his office.
 In addition to the office visit, Dr. Ellis’s practice provided Ann with an immunization and a blood draw.
 The sample EOB shows how the Jones’ insurance company, Healthway, handled the claim submitted by Dr. Ellis’s office.

 Mrs. Jones has obtained her insurance through her employer, Bayview Industries, so she is the Member, and her employer is the Plan Sponsor.
 Ann is the Patient, since it is she, not Mrs. Jones, who received the services from Dr. Ellis.
 The Plan, O2BNAPPO, indicates Mrs. Jones is in the Preferred Provider plan.
 This is Claim 01.